Affiliate links on Android Authority may earn us a commission. Learn more.

-If the app drawer is enabled, you’ll have to swipe up from the bottom of the screen to open it.
+If the app drawer is enabled, you must swipe up from the bottom of the screen to open it.
 Instead, you can toggle on Show apps screen button on Home screen to add an app drawer button at the bottom right corner of the page for easier access.
-Other app settings include the option to lock the home screen layout, so nothing gets moved or removed by mistake.
-You can also set it to directly add any apps you’ve installed to home screens.
+Other app settings include the option to lock the home screen layout so nothing gets moved or removed by mistake.
+You can also set it to add any apps you’ve installed to home screens directly.

 You can enable App icon badges to see which apps have pending notifications.
 Set it to Number to see exactly how many notifications you have, or select Dot for a general idea.
 With One UI Home, you can touch and hold the app icon to see notifications if you don’t want to open the app.
 The setting is disabled by default.
 Go to Settings > Home screen > App icon badges and enable Notifications on app icons to get this feature.

 How to add widgets on One UI Home

 Long press anywhere on the home screen and tap on the Widgets button at the bottom of the screen.
 Pick a widget you want to add from the many options like Bixby routines, Google Photos, Gmail, Clock, Netflix, Calendar, Contacts, and more.
 Once you select the widget, press and hold it and drag it to the home screen.
 You can resize the widget to fit the home screen.
 Change the home screen layout if you don’t have enough room.